 - Transport system.
 It is mainly composed of infrastructures conferring a level of transport supply, from which accessibility levels can be derived.
 A variety of models have been developed to measure transport supply and its enabling (or constraining) effects on mobility.
-For instance, traffic assignment models take an existing spatial interaction structure and infer flows within a transportation network.
+For instance, traffic assignment models take an existing spatial interaction structure and infer its flows within a transportation network.
 Conceptual flows between origin-destination pairs consequently become a physical reality.

 - Spatial interactions.
-The assumption is that mobility between locations is mainly related to a function of spatial impedance, which reflects friction of distance.
+The assumption is that mobility between locations is mainly related to a function of spatial impedance, which reflects the friction of distance.
 Many spatial interaction models rely on distance decay parameters to estimate flows.
-Another dimension of spatial interactions concern the modes involved in urban trips, particularly which mode will be used for which trip.
+Another dimension of spatial interactions concerns the modes involved in urban trips, particularly which mode will be used for which trip.